28 May Financing Government Contracts – Myths & Facts

 Many lenders don’t like financing government contracts, but the reality is U.S. government, state and local government contracts can be financed.

 FACT: Governmental contracts are normally not assignable, but the proceeds of the contract (A/R, and cash) are.
-That means a bank or non-bank lender can finance the accounts receivable associated with a government contracts.
+It is easy to understand why a government contract should not be assignable to another business after a contract award has been made.
+We do not advocate trying to assigning your government contract to another service provider.
+However, the receivables from a government contract can be financed.
+That means a bank or non-bank lender can lend or finance on the accounts receivable associated with a government contracts.

 MYTH: Governmental agencies are very slow payers.

-FACT: Some single service projects may be slow pay, but recurring service or supply contracts pay relatively quickly after initially being set up.
-Some federal governmental contracts paying for recurring monthly invoices remit payment within 15-20 days.
+FACT: There may be some governmental agencies that are slow payers.
+However, those are usually for complicated projects involving professional services and layers of authorizations.
+Some single service projects may be slow pay, but recurring service or supply contracts pay relatively quickly after initially being set up.
+The good news is some federal governmental contracts are paying for recurring monthly invoices remit payment within 15-20 days.

 MYTH: Financing government contracts has too much red tape.

-FACT: Financing governmental receivables does have a number of rules and procedures associated with it which is why many lenders won’t finance them.
-There are experts who know how to work the paperwork so governmental contractors can be financed.
+FACT: There is paperwork involved.
+Financing governmental receivables does have a number of rules and procedures associated with it which is why many lenders won’t finance them.
+We are experts in small business financing and we know how to work the paperwork so governmental contractors can be financed.

 MYTH: No one can loan money against Medicare and Medicaid accounts receivable.

-- State governments don’t have a law that protects the lender such as the US Gov does.
+- State governments don’t have a law that protects the lender such as the US Government does.

 - State governments can have a number of “offsets that financing sources don’t always feel comfortable with.

-There is plenty of financing available.
-For more information download our detailed presentation from Slideshare that provides more detail on financing governmental contracts.
+FACT: GOOD NEWS!
+There are plenty of financing options available for companies looking to do business with the Federal, State, County or Municipal governmental agencies.
+For more information on Financing Government Contracts, download our detailed presentation from Slideshare that provides more detail on financing options for governmental contracts.

-We have financed over $150 million in U.S. and state government contracts in the last 18 years.
+Business Finance Solutions has financed over $150 million in U.S. and state government contracts in the last 20 years.
 If you have questions, contact us for more information online or call us at 512-990-8756.